XCSoar/XCSoar/XCSoarV4-README.txt

 - Added infoboxes: Time to next waypoint, time to task completion

-Bug fixes and code improvements
+Fixed buges and code improvements

 - Sound files are now in the code as resources, so no need for Audio directory
 - Filtering of files: